 Calls are usually charged on a per minute basis and number charges vary depending on the type of virtual number you want to buy.

-Through a business phone system software, all numbers — toll-free or local — can be managed from one place.
+Through a virtual phone system, all numbers — toll-free or local — can be managed from one place.
 This helps the business keep track of the different numbers they have.

 If you, however, want to get individual virtual numbers, there are providers that sell only numbers.
 You can buy a virtual number and configure it to work with the device of your choice.
 You can even use multiple virtual phone numbers on one device or use the same number from different devices.